-- Data: Generating quality data and evidence about violence against children in order to inform solutions to prevent violence.
+- Data: Generating quality data and evidence about violence against children and adolescents to inform solutions to prevent it.
 This work is grounded by the Violence Against Children and Youth Surveys (VACS), led by national governments with technical assistance and support from the U.S. Centers for Disease Control and Prevention and other partners.

 - Action: Galvanizing a coordinated, multisectoral response to bring evidence-based solutions to scale and create lasting change in the lives of children and adolescents.

 Through data, advocacy, and action, we work to ensure prevention, healing, and justice.